TobisMa/checkstyle-integration.nvim/README.md

     opts = {
-        checkstyle_file = "<your path to the checkstyle file>", checkstyle_on_write = false,  -- or true, but it may lag },
+        checkstyle_file = "<your path to the checkstyle file>", checkstyle_on_write = false,  -- or true, but it may lag alwaysUseDefaultSeverity = false,  -- will always use the default severity or its default. if false, severity will be infered defaultSeverity = "ERROR"  -- possibly "ERROR", "WARN", "INFO"

+    },
 },
 ```